-Revenues from fixed-price contracts, including systems development and integration contracts are recognized using the "percentage-of-completion" method.
+Revenues from fixed-price contracts, including systems development and integration contracts are recognised using the "percentage-of-completion" method.
 Percentage of completion is determined based on project costs incurred to date as a percentage of total estimated project costs required to complete the project.
 The cost expended (or input) method has been used to measure progress towards completion as there is a direct relationship between input and productivity.
-If the Company does not have a sufficient basis to measure the progress of completion or to estimate the total contract revenues and costs, revenue is recognized only to the extent of contract cost incurred for which recoverability is probable.
-When total cost estimates exceed revenues in an arrangement, the estimated losses are recognized in the statement of profit and loss in the period in which such losses become probable based on the current contract estimates.
+If the Company does not have a sufficient basis to measure the progress of completion or to estimate the total contract revenues and costs, revenue is recognised only to the extent of contract cost incurred for which recoverability is probable.
+When total cost estimates exceed revenues in an arrangement, the estimated losses are recognised in the statement of profit and loss in the period in which such losses become probable based on the current contract estimates as an onerous contract provision.